simplex-chat/simplex-chat/docs/SIMPLEX.md

 There are several P2P chat/messaging protocols and implementations that aim to solve privacy and centralisation problem, but they have their own set of problems that makes them less reliable than the proposed design, more complex to implement and analyse and more vulnerable to attacks.

 1. [P2P][9] networks use some variant of [DHT][10] to route messages/requests through the network.
 DHT implementations have complex designs that have to balance reliability, delivery guarantee and latency.
-The proposeddesign has both better delivery guarantees and lower latency (the message is passed multiple times in parallel, through one node each time, using servers chosen by the recipient, while in P2P networks the message is passed through `O(log N)` nodes sequentially, using nodes chosen by the algorithm).
+The proposed design has both better delivery guarantees and lower latency (the message is passed multiple times in parallel, through one node each time, using servers chosen by the recipient, while in P2P networks the message is passed through `O(log N)` nodes sequentially, using nodes chosen by the algorithm).

-2. The proposed design, unlike most P2P networks, has no global user identitifiers of any kind, even temporary.
+2. The proposed design, unlike most P2P networks, has no global user identifiers of any kind, even temporary.

 3. P2P itself does not solve [MITM attack][2] problem, and most existing solutions do not use out-of-band messages for the initial key exchange.
 The proposed design uses out-of-band messages or, in some cases, pre-existing secure and trusted connections for the initial key exchange.